The Downsides of Le Michelin Guide and its Coveted Stars

 Michelin’s pomposity and imposition of standards act like a straightjacket for chefs, shackling them to the menu and practices that earned them each star and creating an industry without growth, personality or flare.

-Decidedly one of the highest symbols of status, professionalism and honor a restaurant can attain, chefs worldwide strive relentlessly all year round in hopes of earning the coveted Michelin star.
+Decidedly one of the highest symbols of status, professionalism and honour a restaurant can attain, the coveted Michelin star is what chefs worldwide would strive relentlessly all year round in hopes of attaining.

-While best known for its tires, the Paris-based Michelin brand is also famous for its annual Michelin Guide, an online travel encyclopedia in support of local and international attractions, aimed at inspiring road-trips.
-Initially published in 1900, the Michelin Guide only began incorporating a star-system in 1926 – emphasizing on the quality, flavor of food, mastery of culinary techniques and personality of dishes at restaurants seemingly overlooked or hidden in plain sight.
+While best known for its tires, the Paris-based Michelin brand is also famous for its annual Michelin Guide, an online travel encyclopedia in support of local and international attractions, aimed at inspiring road trips.
+Initially published in 1900, the Michelin Guide only began incorporating a star system in 1926 — emphasising the quality and flavour of food, mastery of culinary techniques and personality of dishes at restaurants seemingly overlooked or hidden in plain sight.

-According to Andrew Pern, chef owner of The Star at Harome, upon receiving a Michelin star, the restaurant’s turnover went up by an average of 22% per month and 60% overall.
+According to Andrew Pern, chef-owner of The Star at Harome, upon receiving a Michelin star, the restaurant’s turnover went up by an average of 22 per cent each month and 60 per cent overall.
 While Chef Pern describes the Michelin Guide as a “seal of approval” which massively alters both team morale and public perception.

 Despite reports of Michelin star recipients experiencing a significant increase in restaurant traffic, business and media exposure, not everyone seems as eager to be part of the Michelin guide.
-The innumerable perks aside, certain disapproving chefs consider the rank-system one of the cruelest tests in the world, forcing chefs to work year-round for a defining moment they will never know is coming or has passed.
+The innumerable perks aside, certain disapproving chefs consider the rank system one of the cruellest tests in the world, forcing chefs to work year-round for a defining moment they will never know is coming or has passed.

-Since then, South Korean Chef Eo Yun-gwon is one of the few that are currently rallying against the Michelin system.
-Suing the company for including his restaurant “Ristorante Eo” in their 2019 guide to Seoul without his consent, Eo has taken legal action under South Korean public insult or libel laws.
-Accusing the Michelin Guide of forcibly listing restaurants against their will and without a clear criteria, Eo is skeptical of the guide’s tight-lipped process in judging and maintains a strong belief that a handful of restaurants should not single-handedly be representative of a nation’s cuisine or culinary expertise.
+Since then, South Korean Chef Eo Yun-gwon has been one of the few that have rallied against the Michelin system.
+Suing the company for including his restaurant “Ristorante Eo” in their 2019 guide to Seoul without his consent.
+Eo has taken legal action under South Korean public insult and libel laws.
+Accusing the Michelin Guide of forcibly listing restaurants against their will and without a clear criteria, Eo is sceptical of the guide’s tight-lipped process in judging and maintains a strong belief that a handful of restaurants should not single-handedly be representative of a nation’s cuisine or culinary expertise.

 While the ethics and candour behind gaining a star remain questionable, the effects of losing one, if not all, are clear as day.
-The cloud-nine high and success which often come with earning stars, plunge quickly with every loss.
-De-starred restaurants reportedly witness business nosedive almost instantly, placing great pressure on staff which may send some spiraling.
+The cloud-nine high and success that often come with earning stars can plunge quickly with every loss.
+De-starred restaurants reportedly witness business nosedive almost instantly, placing great pressure on staff which may send some spiralling.

-The Michelin Guide ranks restaurants in accordance to the following criteria and categories:
+The Michelin Guide ranks restaurants in accordance with the following criteria and categories:

 One star: The restaurant is considered very good in its category but is limited in some way.
 This restaurant has a quality menu and prepares cuisine to a consistently high standard, but it may lack a unique element that would bring people back over and over again.

 Two stars: The restaurant has excellent cuisine delivered in a unique way.
-This restaurant has something exceptional to offer and is worth a detour to visit while traveling.
+This restaurant has something exceptional to offer and is worth a detour to visit while travelling.